 • Do they use “truly” non-acidic materials to package the dress after cleaning?

 • Does opening the box and handling the dress affect the warranty?

 To give you an accurate cost estimate, the company needs detailed information about the dress, including fabric content and its embellishments.
 Prices vary depending on the construction of the garment and the types of stains that will be handled, but you should expect to pay from $300 to $1,000 for a couture gown.
 Anyone who gives you a precise cost over the phone before examining the dress is someone of which to be wary.
 Standard dry cleaners may not be equipped to handle the delicate fabrics and decorations of some gowns.
 Don’t forget to discuss logistics, as well as guarantees, warranties, and damage policies – a missed stain can show up several years later.
 Never choose a company that makes you sign a disclaimer releasing it from responsibility for any damage during cleaning, or one that voids the warranty if you open the box the dress is returned in.

-After cleaning and preservation, the most important step for your gown is storing it properly so you can retain its original beauty for months, years, or decades.
+After cleaning and preservation, the most important step for your bridal gown is storing it properly, so you can retain its original beauty for months, years, or decades.
 Make sure it’s kept in a cool, dry place (away from extreme temperatures) and don’t stack anything on top of the box.
-With a little care and advance planning, you can ensure that your gown is as beautiful 50 years from now as it was the day you got married.
+With a little care and advance planning, you can ensure that your wedding gown is as beautiful 50 years from now as it was the day you got married.